Color Relief Layer General Properties

 Show Color Scale

 The Show color scale option permits the display of a color scale bar adjacent to the map.
-The color scale bar indicates the colors assigned to the Z levels on the map, and the associated Z level values are displayed as labels on the color scale bar.
+The color scale bar indicates the colors assigned to the grid values on the map, and the associated values are displayed as labels on the color scale bar.
 When the Show color scale box is checked, the color scale bar is displayed.
 If the colormap is set to a logarithmic scale, the color scale bar will automatically display logarithmic scaling.

 Hill Shading Parameters